erikmartens/nearbyweather-legacy/TERMSOFUSE.md

-# NearbyWeather - Terms of Service
+# NearbyWeather - Terms of Use

 __Last updated: 08 April, 2020__